Check Balance & Refill

 Recertify Online

-Follow the link below and log in or create an account via the National Verifier web portal to begin recertification.
+Follow the link below to log in or create an account on the National Verifier web portal and begin recertification.

 Recertify by Mail